 A deliberate policy-driven approach undertaken by an organization to consider multiple factors for supplier selection based on longer-term initiatives.

 You can restrict access to the eSignature transactions within a program at operator, group, role or company level (configured using the eSignature Setup program).
+You can restrict access to the eSignature transactions within a program at operator, group, role or company level (configured using the Electronic Signature Configuration Setup program).
 Electronic Signatures provide security access, transaction logging and event triggering that gives you greater control over your system changes.